notmyst33d/DSUDaemon/README.md

 2. Launch start.bat and then follow what it says

 # How to replicate releases
+## Normal
 1. Build release variant
 2. Get classes.dex from the APK
 3. Copy it over to app/dist
 4. Compress it into a ZIP file

+## Bundled
+1. Build release variant
+2. Get classes.dex from the APK
+3. Copy it over to app/dist
+4. Copy platform-tools to app/dist
+5. Compress it into a ZIP file